thi-ng/umbrella/packages/geom-sdf/tpl.readme.md

 ]);

 // compute bounding box + some extra margin
-// the margin is to ensure
+// the extra margin is to ensure the SDF can be fully sampled
-const sceneBounds = bounds(scene, 40);
+// at some distance from the original boundary (see further below) const sceneBounds = bounds(scene, 40);

 // convert to an SDF distance function